 e-permitting for Chapter 105 General Permits

-As part of Governor Wolf’s commitment to improve the permitting process, the Department of Environmental Protection (DEP) has launched an e-permit for Chapter 105 Wetland and Waterway Obstruction and Encroachment General Permits to make application submittal and review more efficient and enable faster responses to applicants.
+The Department of Environmental Protection (DEP) is promoting the use of e-permitting for Chapter 105 Wetland and Waterway Obstruction and Encroachment General Permits (GPs) to make application submittal and review more efficient and enable faster responses to applicants.

 DEP began accepting Chapter 105 registrations/applications for General Permits for various types of water obstruction and encroachments through the e-permitting system in October 2018.
 The DEP is beginning to transition away from paper to online electronic permit applications through e-permitting.

 DEP’s e-permitting system allows for more efficient review and processing of GPs.
 An analysis of DEP General Permit decisions for calendar years 2020 and 2021 revealed that

 General Permits which needed corrections due to deficiencies had decisions in e-permitting made an average of 24 business days (27%) faster than other submission methods (See table below).
 The analysis showed that the improvement is not just a result of an average of two years of data, but rather DEP’s data shows that e-permitting was faster across GPs which needed corrections for each general permit type (GPs 1-9, & 11) in both 2020 and 2021.

 2020 and 2021 CH 105 General Permits With Deficiencies|

 e-permit Improvement in Decision Times vs. Other Submission Methods|